Skip to main content

 To guard your heart it is important for you to:-

-1. Stop smoking. smoking is the single most important thing a person can do to live longer.
-Smoking causes ageing and predisposes you to many cancers and makes conditions such as diabetes worse.2.
-Cut down on salt.
+2. Cut down on salt.
 Too much salt can cause high blood pressure, which increases the risk of developing coronary heart disease. foods like crisps, salted nuts, canned and packet soups and sauces, cereals and breads that appear healthy but may contain high levels of salt

 3. Watch your diet.
 A healthy diet can help to reduce the risk of developing heart disease and even helps you live through a heart attack.
 Include plenty of fresh fruit and vegetables, oily fish, starchy foods such as wholegrain bread, pasta and rice.
 Avoid foods like biscuits, cakes, pastries and dairy products that are high in saturated fats and sugar and may only \worsen your heart condition.